toddbranch/ECE382/notes/L20/index.md

 Compiled languages fit this model exactly.

 Interpreted languages (scripting languages) run code on top of their own interpreter, which is written in a compiled language.  [if there is interest, can talk about interpreter / bytecode / bytecode interpreter / JIT compilation / etc]

+Some languages, like Java and C#, live somewhere in the middle.
+They're compiled into bytecode which can be run on a virtual machine.

 REGARDLESS, all code run on a computer is assembly code, then machine code.
 Don't lose sight of that connection.